Intro To Pickleball

 The sport is a mix of table tennis, paddle tennis, badminton and tennis.
 It is a great fit for seniors because it is very easy to learn; doesn’t require the mobility of tennis; and uses an underhand serve.
 The smaller court also creates a social atmosphere, and playing doubles and/or mixed doubles is promoted.
 Picklelball is also a great family-friendly way to get active.

-For more information on the game, the USAPA recommends The Pickleball Handbook by Mark Friedenberg.
+For more information on the game, USA Pickleball recommends The Pickleball Handbook by Mark Friedenberg.
 Better yet... simply join CVPC, come out and quickly learn the game from our many other friendly members with the pickleball fever!

 What some happy pickleballers say: